flarco/pytella/README.md

     - SQLite
     - CSV
   - Automatically create table in target (if not exists)
+  - Add caching mechanism (to not need to obtain table source/target structure each time).
+Use MD5 sum or some SHA comparison to determine is the workflow config text has changed.
   - More complex mappings through YML definitions

 ## Requirements